TristanThrush/better-multimodal-alignment/README.md

 How do we get a plausible alternative caption, given an initial caption, though?
 For this experiment, we use a small unimodal model which is less than 100M parameters: [DistilRoBERTa](https://arxiv.org/abs/1910.01108).
 We take many samples of two token swaps at a time and use the MLM probabilities from DistilRoBERTa to get the most probable text with an alternative token order.

-Using this method, we see a big improvement in the contrastive head of BLIP, although for some reason not the ITM Head.
-It is possible that the ITM head's approximation of $P(T, I)$ is so poor that we aren't getting much benefit.
+Using this method, we see a big improvement in both the Contrastive and ITM heads of BLIP.

 | Model                                              | Image Score  |
 |--------------------------------------------------- | ------------ |